renecotyfanboy/renecotyfanboy.github.io/_pages/highlights.md

 permalink: /highlights/
 ---

 Here you will find some of the projects I've worked on.
-Click on the repository links to explore the repositories.
+Click on the repository links to explore them.

 <div class="portfolio">
   <div class="project">